The phrase is often used in sales situations.

 Obviously there are a million ways that this phrase can be used.

 We also need to recognise that sometimes “poking the bear’ is exactly what is needed.

-The way things change is by addressing contentious issues, challenging old ideas and dragging reluctant participants into a new way of thinking.
+The way things change/improve is by addressing contentious issues, challenging old ideas and dragging reluctant participants into a new way of thinking.